-The Issuer CA shall use an auditor that meets Section 8.2 of the CA/Browser Baseline Requirements.
+The Issuer CA shall use an auditor that meets section 8.2 of the CA/Browser Baseline Requirements and section 3.1 of the Mozilla Root Store policy where applicable.

 8.3 ASSESSOR'S RELATIONSHIP TO ASSESSED ENTITY

 The Issuer CA shall utilize independent auditors that do not have a financial interest, business relationship, or course of dealing that could foreseeably create a significant bias for or against the Issuer CA. Such firms shall not have a conflict of interest that hinders their ability to perform auditing services.